About Us

 Created in 1996, under the Intergovernmental Cooperation Act and the Illinois Municipal Code, IMET was formed to provide Illinois government agencies with safe, liquid, attractive alternatives for investing.
 IMET offers participants two separate vehicles to meet their investment needs.

 The IMET Core Fund is designed for public funds that may be invested for longer than one year.
-The Core Fund carries the highest rating available (AAAf/bf) from Moody's for such funds.
+The Core Fund carries Moody's rating Aaf/bf for such funds.

 The IMET Convenience Fund (CVF) is designed to accommodate funds requiring high liquidity, including short term cash management programs and temporary investment of bond proceeds.
 It is comprised of collateralized and FHLB LoC backed bank deposits, FDIC insured certificates of deposit and US government securities.